McCloy Returns to Fayetteville After Successful First Season

 August 21, 2019 - Southern Professional Hockey League (SPHL) - Fayetteville Marksmen News Release

-FAYETTEVILLE, N.C. - Fan favorite McCloy returns to Fayetteville after successful first season!
+FAYETTEVILLE, N.C. - Fan-favorite McCloy returns to Fayetteville after successful first season in the All-American City.

-The Marksmen are excited to announce the signing of Taylor McCloy for the 2019-2020 season!

 The left handed winger put up 30 points in 50 SPHL games with the Storm and eventually the Marksmen.